A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

 Note that the calculated $\rho_n^{rot}$ and $\rho_n^{ph}$ give a good approximation of the experimental $\rho_n$ only up to the temperature of $1.3 K$.
 For instance, the total normal density $\rho_n = \rho_n^{ph}+\rho_n^{rot}$ at $T=2.17K$ gives approximately $0.065 g/cm^3$ instead of $0.145 g/cm^3$.
-The direct numerical integration of the dispersion relations without approximately splitting the integration to the phonon and roton parts gives a better agreement with the experimental data \cite{Godfrin2021}.
-That splitting can actually be seen as an approximation necessary to calculate the integral analytically, not a physical requirement.
-Nevertheless, for the sake of the development of the theory, we keep the approximate phonon-roton splitting in the present paper when writing down the total energy density.
+The direct numerical integration of the dispersion relations without approximately splitting the integration to the phonon and roton parts gives a better agreement with the experimental data \cite{Godfrin2021}, but the result is sensitive on the high-energy end of the spectrum, and no results are provided for higher magnitudes of the wave-vector.
+To get a better and more reliable prediction by means of statistical mechanics, one would need to take care also of the high-energy part of the spectrum, as well as the interactions between the excitations, which is out of the scope of this paper.